ondat/documentation/docs/operations/upgrade.md

 ## Overview

-This guide will dmoenstrate how to upgrade an Ondat v2 cluster.
+This guide will demonstrate how to upgrade an Ondat v2 cluster.

 ## Prerequisites